 "People will look at me and say, 'What the hell did you expect?
 The aim of boxing is for one guy to beat the other guy up.'
 When you're at a distance - and I didn't follow boxing much till I got to Duco - you can take it or leave it but when you're actually in the business of boxing and you're standing beside the ring to a variety of boxers, some who are capable, some who are incapable, the sheer brutality starts to take a bit of a toll.

 "As much as I enjoyed watching the skill of Parker and other skilful boxers perform, there were plenty of occasions where the naked brutality of some of the mismatches got me thinking it wasn't something I wanted to be involved in for a long period of time."

-nedden could never be a garrulous and uncompromising as Lonergan.
-He could play the role of the rakish spruiker like Higgins.
+nedden could never be as garrulous and uncompromising as Lonergan.
+He couldn't play the role of the rakish spruiker like Higgins.
 He didn't need to.
 As he concedes, one of the things that made him an attractive hire for Duco was he had a more "palatable" personality to the conservative side of the sports and business world.